bensonk/lfnw-elite-talk/slides.md

 Python Webserver
 ================

-Netcat is all well and good, but getting everything set up can be a bit tricky, especially if you're not in control of both endpoints.
 You can use a few lines of python to spin up a quick webserver:

     #!/usr/bin/env python
     from SimpleHTTPServer import SimpleHTTPRequestHandler as Handler